xsscx/srd/dmg/README.md

 # Install a Cryptex with Toybox Unstripped

 Download DMG, install & ssh to the SRD.
-Includes toybox unstripped as of 11 Jan 2021.
+Includes toybox unstripped, debugserver and other example PoC's as of 11 Jan 2021.

 The toyboxunstripped DMG has been re-populated with debugserver, welcome and other PoC's so you can get your feet wet with a pre-built Cryptex for your SRD.